bellarompon/portfolio-bellatrix/README.md

 **Developed using UiPath**

-RPA bots untuk mengautomasi proses pembuatan dokumen employee agreement.
-Bot akan membaca dan mengambil KTP kandidat dari email menggunakan beberapa activities dari **email activities**.
-Data pada KTP akan diextract menggunakan **OCR** yang tersedia pada UiPath.
-Hasil data extraction akan disimpan ke dalam excel menggunakan **excel activities** kemudian digunakan untuk membuat dokumen employee agreement pada word menggunakan **word activities**.
-Dokumen employee agreement kemudian akan dikirim kembali kepada kandidat menggunakan **email activities**.
+RPA bot to automate the process of creating employee agreement documents.
+The bot will read and get the candidate's KTP from email using several activities from **email activities**.
+The data on the KTP will be extracted using **OCR** ​​available on UiPath.
+The results of the data extraction will be saved into Excel using **Excel Activities** and then used to create an employee agreement document in Word using **Word Activities**.
+The employee agreement document will be sent to the candidate using **email activities**.

 <br>